Best horror films and TV series on Netflix and Amazon Prime Video

-SHAUN OF THE DEAD (Prime)
+SHAUN OF THE DEAD (Netflix and Prime)

-Despite the hilarious edge, Edgar Wright’s breakthrough zombie movie is no less horrifying.
+Despite the hilarious tone, Edgar Wright’s breakthrough zombie movie is no less horrifying.
 Splattered with buckets of blood and bags of flesh, Shaun of the Dead isn’t light on gore and fear.
 One scene in particular mirrors the famous intestine-eating scene from George A Romero’s Dawn of the Dead, and even trumps it.

 NOSFERATU: A SYMPHONY OF HORROR (Prime)

 Travelling all the way back to 1922, the classic silent horror Nosferatu is the most chilling adaptation of Dracula ever put to screen.
-It’s a key film in the career of F.W.
-Murnau and the German Expressionist movement, but it’s also terrifying (if a bit dated).
+It’s a key film in the career of FW Murnau and the German Expressionist movement, but it’s also terrifying (if a bit dated).
 Max Schreck’s horrifically tall and imposing figure, wielding two sharp front teeth and devilish eyes, are enough to conjure a nightmare or two.

 Haunted houses, deranged asylums, venomous witches, and horrific freak shows – the horror anthology series created by Ryan Murphy and Brad Falchuk continues to shock.
 The season Murder House is especially terrifying, as a haunted house tortures a dysfunctional family.
 Sound familiar?

-NIGHT OF THE LIVING DEAD (Prime)
+NIGHT OF THE LIVING DEAD (Available to rent or buy on Prime)

 Returning to the walking dead, George A Romero’s classic zombie movie was the one of the first to jumpstart the genre (expanding into a trilogy with Dawn of the Dead and Day of the Dead).
 After visiting the graveyard with her brother, Barbra (Judith O’Dea) is assaulted by a walking corpse and must escape to safety.